 Diversity, Equity and Inclusion Capacity Building Program

-The Environment Program is launching a new initiative to support diversity, equity and inclusion (DEI) capacity building in U.S. conservation organizations.
-Our support of these efforts is grounded in a fundamental belief that a conservation field that values and integrates a diversity of voices, perspectives and approaches will lead to more positive outcomes for wildlife, the environment and people.
-We also recognize conservation's history of racism and inequitable practices and the need to center equity, particularly racial equity, in order for the field to be more responsive to disparities and inequities now and into the future.
+The program is additionally informed by our recognition of conservation's history of racism and inequitable practices and the need to center equity, particularly racial equity, in order for the field to be more responsive to disparities and inequities now and into the future.

-We seek to support DEI change at the organizational level and believe DEI learning and growth is important for all types of organizations — from white-led to Black, Indigenous and people of color-led, small to large, and community-based to nationally focused.
-We understand, however, that DEI change may look different across these different organizational contexts and will be flexible in supporting the needs organizations articulate for themselves.
+Through the Diversity, Equity and Inclusion (DEI) Capacity Building Program, we seek to support DEI change at the organizational level and believe DEI learning and growth is important for all types of organizations — from white-led to Black, Indigenous and people of color-led, small to large, and community-based to nationally focused.
+We understand, however, that DEI change may look different across these different organizational contexts and have designed the program to flexibly support the needs organizations have articulated for themselves.

-While the DDCF DEI Capacity Building Program is not meant to be a COVID-19 or Black Lives Matter rapid-response fund, we acknowledge the new realities organizations are facing and have tried to create a program that is responsive to emerging needs.
+While the DDCF DEI Capacity Building Program was not meant to be a COVID-19 or Black Lives Matter rapid-response fund, we acknowledge the new realities organizations are facing in the context of these forces and have tried to create a program that is responsive to emerging needs.

-Grantees will also have the opportunity to engage in peer learning with the other funded organizations, and we seek to find ways to share the learnings from these grants with the broader conservation, environment and philanthropic fields.
-Organizations will be selected through a competitive process that is administered by DDCF's Environment Program; an advisory community will review proposals and make funding recommendations.
+Grantees of the program will also have the opportunity to engage in peer learning with the other funded organizations, and we seek to find ways to share the learnings from these grants with the broader environmental conservation and philanthropic fields.

 For more information, please see our press release about the 2021 cohort: DDCF Announces Diversity, Equity and Inclusion Capacity Building Program Grantees.